Hoping to do business in Norway in July? You have no chance.

 However, in Norway, they take things a step further.
 Across all industries, the entire country shuts down, for pretty much the entire month of July!

 I’m not even joking.
-Nearly all employees take at least two weeks off, with many taking the entire month.
+Nearly all employees take 2-3 weeks off, with many taking the entire month.
 Contractors and consultants such as myself are “encouraged” to take time off.
-In reality you have to because there are so few people at work, not just at your location but all your customers and suppliers too, that getting much productive work done is difficult.
+In reality you have to do so, because there are so few people at work, not just at your location but all your customers and suppliers too, that getting any productive work done is difficult.

 So, where does everyone go?
 Many Norwegian families own a summer house, some on the islands in the Oslofjord, some elsewhere in the region and some much further north.
 Others go abroad, but it seems a normal Norwegian July is spent holidaying within Norway.